Esri/defense-solutions-feature-toolbox/README.md

-﻿# military-feature-toolbox
+# military-feature-toolbox

-The ArcGIS Defense and Intelligence Military Feature Toolbox is a set of tools, scripts, and applications for use in ArcGIS Desktop.
+The ArcGIS for the Military - Military Feature Toolbox is a set of tools, scripts, and applications for use in ArcGIS Desktop.
 These tools provide specialized processing and workflows for military feature symbology.

 ![Image of Military Feature Toolbox]( ScreenShot.JPG "military-feature-toolbox" )